Black Lives Matter: 2023

 A vigil was held for the death of Keenan Anderson, who was killed by a police officer of the Los Angeles Police Department.
 Anderson was the cousin of Black Lives Matter co-founder Patrisse Cullors.
 The releasing of camera footage regarding the death of Tyre Nichols in January 2023 led to protests in Memphis.
 Al Sharpton of the National Action Network spoke on the matter upon the release of bodycam footage.

 A ruling made by the Supreme Court of Alabama continues to prevent most police body camera footage, including that related to Joseph Pettaway, who bled to death in 2018 after being bitten by a police dog, from being released to the public.
-In December 2022 Judge Jerusha Adams again blocked the release of video footage related to Pettaways' death.
+In December 2022, Judge Jerusha Adams again blocked the release of video footage related to Pettaways' death.

 2025

 Crews beginning to remove the Black Lives Matter Plaza installation.

-In March 2025, Andrew Clyde (R-GA) introduced a bill in the House of Representatives that would withhold certain federal funding from the city unless Black Lives Matter Plaza is renamed "Liberty Plaza", the mural is removed, and the city removes all references to "Black Lives Matter" from any official publications.
+In March 2025, Andrew Clyde (R-GA) introduced a bill in the House of Representatives that would withhold certain federal funding from Washington, D.C. unless Black Lives Matter Plaza is renamed "Liberty Plaza", the mural is removed, and the city removes all references to "Black Lives Matter" from any official publications.
 On March 10, 2025, city crews began to remove the installation; Mayor Bowser stated that the removal was the result of threats of encroachment from both President Donald Trump and the Republican-controlled Congress.
 She stated that "the mural inspired millions of people and helped our city through a painful period, but now we can't afford to be distracted by meaningless congressional interference.
 The devastating impacts of the federal job cuts must be our number one concern".
 It was stated that the plaza would receive new art by students and artists as part of DC's America 250 mural project.